fouziawb/insurance-Company-Contract/README.md

 # insurance-Company-Contract
-Creating a smart contract that serves as a secure data store for user information while facilitating insurance subscription, request filing, approval by the contract owner, and subsequent user withdrawals is a complex task.
+create a smart contract that acts as a data store for user information and allows users to subscribe to insurance services with a one-time payment.
+Additionally, users should be able to file requests, which the contract owner can approve, and then users can withdraw the requested amount.